dhruv-m1/rivescript-brain/README.md

 ```

 ### Middleware
 Middleware allows for triggering a script based on the response recevied from the rivescript dialog engine.
+This is suitable for applications such as [entity detection](https://chatbotsmagazine.com/chatbot-vocabulary-10-chatbot-terms-you-need-to-know-3911b1ef31b4).

 #### Writing Middleware
 Adding a middleware function is simple: